EPCCed/APT-python4hpc/lectures/02/README.md

 - Advantage: extremely flexible

 - Disadvantages:
-    - Requires thorough understanding of CPython and its Python/C API
+    - May require thorough understanding of CPython and its Python/C API
-        - Significant initial development effort
+        - Significant (initial) development effort
-        - Difficult to maintain
+        - May be difficult to maintain (C API changes)

-    - Requires rebuild of interpreter
-        - Barrier to usage and cross-platform portability
-        - Not feasible in some situations

 - Cython (next) partly automates creation of CPython extension modules
     - Does not require intimate knowledge of CPython
-    - Eliminates need for interpreter rebuild
+    - Expect Cython to take care of changes in CPython

 ---